Shubhang-2111/Scaler-Assignment/README.md

 Based on the source and destination choosen and the shortest time , application will show the list of 5 cabs available with its name , price per minutes and the estimated cost based on the journey time.

 ## Selecting-Cab
 User can tap on select button to choose a cab.
-Cab which already booked cannot be booked again as the selecting button will be disabled.
+Cab which is already booked cannot be booked again as the selecting button will be disabled.

 ## Confirm-Booking
 Once the user will click on confirm booking the cab will be booked by the user with estimated cost.